gallettilance/gallettilance.github.io/final_project.md

  We expect to see preliminary code in your project repo at this point.

- Your report should be submitted as `README.md` in your project Github repo.
+ Your report should be submitted as `README.md` in your project GitHub repo.

  The 5-minute presentation should be a recording uploaded to YouTube.
 Please add the video link to the beginning of your report.